twolfson/nightlife/cities/japan_tokyo.md

 # Tokyo, Japan
-**Notes:**

-- Depending on the club staff, they will know or not know English
-    - I have done my best to document expectations
-- Crowd is big at midnight but swells and peaks from 2AM to 3AM
-- There is little grinding.
-Although, there is public displays of affection which is rare in normal daytime
-- Most clubs have lockers for storing belongings
-- Water is usually not free and in small bottles
-    - I suggest buying it once and refilling in bathroom

 ## Abbot's Choice
 - Small dive bar marketed as high class bar
 - No cover but 1 drink required per person